 Kindness Awards

-Boys and staff are able to nominate other boys for our Kindness Awards.
+Pupils and staff are able to nominate other pupils for our Kindness Awards.
 The list of these is read by the Chair of School Council in assembly (name and reason) and then each pupil received a special ceritificate.